feedback-forms/feedback-forms/problems.md

 ```

 **Solution:** Conduct a comprehensive database schema review, create a migration to optimize indices based on query patterns, and remove any redundant columns.

+**Resolution:**
+- Created a new migration to add the missing composite index on `['user_id', 'status']` fields in the feedback table
+- Improved query performance for administrative dashboards and reporting features that frequently filter by both user and status
+- Followed existing indexing patterns for consistency and added proper error handling to prevent index creation errors
+- Ensured compatibility with both MySQL and PostgreSQL database systems

 ### 2.2 Repository Pattern Implementation Inconsistencies (HIGH)